neuromorphicsystems/IEBCS/README.md

 ![alt text](data/img/schema_framework.png)

-## -- Requirements and Install --
+## -- Requirements --

-Tested on Ubuntu 18.04, Python > 3.7.
+Tested on Ubuntu 18.04, Ubuntu 22.04 with Python 3.8.

-To use the Python interface, create a virtual environment using conda:
+Create a virtual environment using conda and make sure that the gxx is up to date with Anaconda:
 ```
+conda install gxx_linux-64
 conda env create -f simuDVSICNS.yml
 conda activate testSimu
 ```